Mahdia-Hassani/Mahdia-Hassani/README.md

 </div>

 <div align="center">
-  <h3>⭐ Don't forget to star my repositories if you find them useful! ⭐</h3>
+  <h3>⭐ Feel free to explore my repositories and contribute if you like! ⭐ </h3>
 </div>

 ---